allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 Big Picture EventStorming is the first and crucial step, its outcome is visible and valuable.
 Depending on the team needs it can be sufficient but if we want to go deeper and explore more next are Process Level and Design Level EventStorming.
-We use the same stickies' grammar enhanced with more colours to explain the complexity of our system.
-Due to the fact that we use the same grammar, developers and businesses can talk the same language &mdash; nobody is excluded, isn't that great?
+We use the same stickies’ grammar enhanced with more colours to explain the complexity of our system.
+Due to the fact that we use the same grammar, developers and businesses can talk the same language &mdash; nobody is excluded, isn’t that great?

 Those further steps (Process/Design Level) are getting us closer into the domain-driven-design and implementation.
 We ( developers/architects) can start thinking how to change what we have learned into working code, because